YuSugihara/QTL-seq/README.md

 ### Example 5 : run QTL-plot from VCF
 ```
 $ qtlplot -h

 usage: qtlplot -v <VCF> -n1 <INT> -n2 <INT> -o <OUT_DIR>
-               [-w <INT>] [-s <INT>] [-D <INT>] [-d <INT>]
+               [-F <INT>] [-t <INT>] [-w <INT>] [-s <INT>] [-D <INT>]
-               [-N <INT>] [-m <FLOAT>] [-S <INT>] [-e <DATABASE>]
+               [-d <INT>] [-N <INT>] [-m <FLOAT>] [-S <INT>] [-e <DATABASE>]
                [--igv] [--indel]

-QTL-plot version 2.0.1
+QTL-plot version 2.0.3

 optional arguments:
   -h, --help            show this help message and exit
   -v , --vcf            VCF which contains parent, bulk1 and bulk2
                         in this order.
   -n1 , --N-bulk1       Number of individuals in bulk 1.
   -n2 , --N-bulk2       Number of individuals in bulk 2.
   -o , --out            Output directory.
 Specified name can exist.
   -F , --filial         Filial generation.
 This parameter must be
                         more than 1.
 [2]
+  -t , --threads        Number of threads.
+If you specify the number
+                        below one, then QTL-plot will use the threads
+                        as many as possible.
+[2]
   -w , --window         Window size (kb).
 [2000]
   -s , --step           Step size (kb).
 [100]
   -D , --max-depth      Maximum depth of variants which will be used.
 [250]
   -d , --min-depth      Minimum depth of variants which will be used.
 [8]
   -N , --N-rep          Number of replicates for simulation to make
                         null distribution.
 [10000]
   -m , --min-SNPindex   Cutoff of minimum SNP-index for clear results.
 [0.3]
   -S , --strand-bias    Filter spurious homo genotypes in cultivar using
                         strand bias.
 If ADF (or ADR) is higher than this
                         cutoff when ADR (or ADF) is 0, that SNP will be
                         filtered out.
 If you want to supress this filtering,
                         please set this cutoff to 0.
 [7]
   -e , --snpEff         Predict causal variant using SnpEff.
-Please check
+Please
-                       available databases in SnpEff.
+                        check available databases in SnpEff.
   --igv                 Output IGV format file to check results on IGV.
   --indel               Plot SNP-index with INDEL.
   --fig-width           Width allocated in chromosome figure.
 [7.5]
   --fig-height          Height allocated in chromosome figure.
 [4.0]
   --white-space         White space between figures.
 (This option
                         only affect vertical direction.)
 [0.6]
   --version             show program's version number and exit
 ```
 QTL-plot is included in QTL-seq.
 QTL-seq run QTL-plot after making VCF.
 Then, QTL-plot will work with default parameters.
 If you want to change some parameters, you can use VCF inside of `(OUT_DIR/30_vcf/QTL-seq.vcf.gz)` to retry plotting process like below.